How to Cure Your New Cazuela

 Clay pots are fragile - they inevitably do break - but proper curing will harden them to the point that they can be used with a flame-tamer over direct heat.

-Soak the entire dish in water to cover for 12 hours.
+Soak the entire dish in water to cover at least two hours or overnight.
 Drain and wipe dry.
 Rub the unglazed bottom with a cut clove of garlic (we are not sure how the garlic works, but why argue with tradition?)
-Fill the dish with water to 1/2 inch below the rim, then add 1/2 cup of vinegar.
+Fill the dish with water to 1/2 inch below the rim.
 Place the dish on a flame-tamer over low heat and slowly bring the water to a boil.

-To clean, soak in sudsy water and scrub with a soft brush to remove any hardened food.
+To clean, soak in soapy water and scrub with a soft brush to remove any hardened food.

 If you have not used the cazuela for an extended period of time, you may need to re-cure it before use.